-WITHHOLDING.
+Withholding.
 At the time a participant is required to recognize ordinary compensation income resulting from an Award, such income generally will be subject to federal (including any applicable Social Security and Medicare tax) and applicable state and local income tax and applicable tax withholding requirements.
 The Company generally is required to report to the appropriate taxing authorities the ordinary income received by the participant, together with the amount of taxes withheld to the Internal Revenue Service and the appropriate state and local taxing authorities.

-SECTION 409A.
+Section 409A.
 Certain Awards under the Amended Plan may be subject to Section 409A of the Code, which regulates "nonqualified deferred compensation" (as defined in Section 409A).
 Section 409A imposes complex rules on nonqualified deferred compensation arrangements, including requirements with respect to elections to defer compensation and the timing of payment of deferred amounts.
-If an Award under the Amended Plan (or any other Company plan) that is subject to Section 409A of the Code is not administered in compliance with Section 409A of the Code, then all compensation under the Amended Plan that is considered "nonqualified deferred compensation" (and Awards under any other Company plan that are required, pursuant to Section 409A of the Code, to be aggregated with the Award under the Amended Plan) with respect to a participant, may be taxable to the participant as ordinary income in the year of the violation, or if later, the year in which the compensation subject to the Award is no longer subject to a substantial risk of forfeiture.
-In addition, the participant may be subject to an additional tax equal to 20% of the compensation that is required to be included in income as a result of the violation, plus interest from the date that the compensation subject to the Award was required to be included in taxable income.
+If an Award under the Amended Plan (or any other Company plan) that is subject to Section 409A of the Code is not administered in compliance with Section 409A of the Code, then all compensation under the Amended Plan that is considered "nonqualified deferred compensation" (and Awards under any other Company plan) that are required, pursuant to Section 409A of the Code, to be aggregated with the Award under the Amended Plan) with respect to a participant, may be taxable to the participant as ordinary income in the year of the violation, or if later, the year in which the compensation subject to an additional tax equal to 20% of the compensation that is required to be included in income as a result of the violation, plus interest from the date that the compensation subject to the Award was required to be included in taxable income.

-TAX CONSEQUENCES TO US.
+Tax Consequences to Us.
 There will be no tax consequences to us except that we will generally be entitled to a deduction when a participant has compensation income.
 Any such deduction will be subject to the limitations of Section 162(m) of the Code.